szabgab/slides/crystal/strings.md

 {i: sub}

 * If there is nothing to replace, nothing happens
-* Only replaces the first occurance of the string
+* Only replaces the first occurrence of the string

 ![](examples/strings/substitute.cr)
 ![](examples/strings/substitute.out)